ugo-emekauwa/systems-network-check/README.md

 ## Use Cases:
 A modified version of the **systems_check.ps1** script is part of the automation used to support and enable the following product demonstrations on Cisco dCloud:

 1. _Cisco HyperFlex Edge with Intersight v1_
 2. _Cisco Unified Computing System 4.0 v1_
 3. _Cisco UCS Management with Intersight v1_
 4. _Cisco UCS 4.0 with Kubernetes - (KUBaM) v1_
 5. _Cisco UCS Central 2.0 v1_
 6. _Cisco UCS Central 2.0 Lab v1_

+Cisco dCloud is available at https://dcloud.cisco.com and product demonstrations and labs can be found in the Catalog.

 ## Author:
 Ugo Emekauwa